Emimint/Allo_Deneigement/README.md

 ### Local installation

-1. To run the application locally, it is required to first download the project to your prefered web server (we used Apache [XAMPP](https://www.apachefriends.org/fr/download.html)).
+1. To run the application locally, it is required to first download the project to your preferred web server (we used Apache [XAMPP](https://www.apachefriends.org/fr/download.html)).
 With XAMPP, install the app folder in the `htdocs` folder.
 Once you turn on Apache and MariaDB/MySQL, and set your database credentials (see next step below), the app should be served at `http://localhost/Allo_Deneigement/`.

-2. In you prefered SQL database manager, load the database stored in the `database/deneigement_db.sql` file.
+2. In your preferred SQL database manager, load the database stored in the `database/deneigement_db.sql` file.
 A database called `deneigement_db` will be created.

 3. To link the database to the app, you will need to configure your own `configBD.interface.php` file.
 It needs to be stored in `models/DAO/configs` (the `configs` folder needs to be manually created inside `models/DAO`).
 Here is the template of the file: